amelinn9/bikesharing/README.md

 ## Summary
+The top starting and ending locations are located in tourists areas that increase bike rentals.
+Most of the bike trips last about 5 hours.
+In general, peak usage is during commute times to and from work.
 Overall bike rentals are male dominated.
-In general, peak usage is during commute times to and from work.
-There are
+There are much more subscribers compared to customers.
+Subscribers seem to have higher usage during the workday commute hours, while customers have higher usage on weekends than on work days.

 ### Additional Visualisations
 I suggest performing these two additonal visualisations for further analysis:
 1. Type of User vs Trip Duration.
 By looking at the relationship between user type and trip duration, we are able to get an idea if subscribers tend to have shorter or longer trips compared to customers.
 2. Number of Trips vs Birth Year.
-Creeating a bar chart to show the number of trips taken by people in a certain birth year can help us understand what ages are more likely to rent bikes and try to focus more outreach efforts to ages that do not have high rental rates.
+Creeating a bar chart to show the number of trips taken by people in a certain birth year can help us understand what ages are more likely to rent bikes and try to focus more outreach efforts to ages that do not have high rental rates to increase ridership.